Who Is Your Spiritual Covering? Is It Biblical?

 Believers of this false teaching therefore teach that every Christian believer needs a human spiritual covering to protect the believer from deception, curses, problems and even the devil himself.

 The spiritual covering doctrine also teaches that without your human spiritual covering, whatever you do will not be blessed by God unless it has the endorsement of your particular human spiritual covering.

-The spiritual covering theology has its roots in The Shepherding Movement of the 1970s which came out of the Charismatic movement.
+The spiritual covering heresy has its roots in The Shepherding Movement of the 1970s which came out of the Charismatic movement.
 The Shepherding Movement created cult-like manipulation techniques and intimidation tactics over its followers through its emphasis on the non-biblical teaching that every follower needs a human “spiritual covering” in his life.

 Today the spiritual covering doctrine is either openly taught or subtly imposed by certain religious sects and cult leaders upon their followers as a method of control and manipulation over people’s lives.
 The acquiring of money and the control over people's lives is at the heart of this doctrine.

 Religious groups that teach the spiritual covering theology can be identified by the following teachings and practices:

 - Followers cannot make any major life or personal decisions without the input, knowledge or endorsement of one’s spiritual covering